crispruby/crispruby.github.io/_pages/about.md

 permalink: /about/
 title: "About"
 ---
-I'm a software developer and programmer.
-I'm also highly interested in game development, 3D modeling, and databases.
+I'm a software developer and programmer with a strong passion for game development, 3D modeling, and databases.

 Fields of Work:
 - Software Developer